Welcome to today's edition of the Rush 24-7 podcast.

 They don't want sympathy and so forth.

-He's been called a faker by conservative commentator Rush Limbaugh, and he withstands the gazes of hundreds of people as his lips tremble, a hand shakes or a foot jerks and a wild spasm.
+He's been called a faker by conservative commentator Rush Limbaugh, and he withstands the gazes of hundreds of people as his lips tremble, a hand shakes, or a foot jerks in a wild spasm.

-But when Michael Fox recently discovered its stem cells is one of the most frequently searched terms on the internet, he said he knew entering the political fray was worth it.
+But when Michael Fox recently discovered that stem cells is one of the most frequently searched terms on the internet, he said he knew entering the political fray was worth it.

 Well, you can search all you want, but you're not going to find any success in embryonic stem cells.

-In this story, it talks about how, well, let me just read the story to you, read it and summarize it.
+At any rate, in this story, it talks about how, well, let me just read the story to you rather than summarize.

 When you grow up my size, you learn how to deal with bullies.